Skip to main content

 Owner

 By default, the creator of a job or a procedure is its owner.
-Owner can be set to a different user name, even a non-existent one.
+The owner can be set to a different user name, even a non-existent one.
 In procedures, it can be set while creating or altering the procedure.
 Jobs are created with the default value of the owner, and the owner can be changed with the SYSADMIN.changeJobParameters procedure.
 Only members of admin-role can change the owner.

 Runner